 |C-Flava||Fit With Flava||These fitness workshops and performance presentations introduce students to traditional West-African and Caribbean dance steps infused with modernized choreography through a high-intensity workout routine.
 Students of all fitness levels celebrate freedom of expression and improve their cardiovascular endurance and core strength by moving to the sounds of afrobeats, soca, dancehall, and hip-hop, as well as more traditional rhythms and sounds from West-Africa and the Caribbean, experiencing first-hand the modernization of traditional dance as well as the diversity of movement that exists between cultures.|

 |Mindfulness Everyday||Mindfulness Everyday||These evidence-based sessions, utilizing mindfulness-based stress reduction practices and current research, are trauma-sensitive, SEL (Social and Emotional Learning) informed and EDI (Equality, Diversity and Inclusion) aware.
-They are customized to enhance positive mental and physical well-being, cultivate compassionate action and resilience, and provide stress reduction training and life skills for students, staff, and parents in school communities.
-Programs available include: The Mindful Edge (Stress Management and Life Strategies for Teens), Mindful Parenting Programs, Professional Learning Sessions, and Mindfulness Workshops for Students K-12.
-SMARTeducation (Stress Management and Resiliency Techniques) for Educators, and SHSM –Health and Wellness Certificate Program are specialized sessions that are also available. |
+They are customized to enhance positive mental and physical well-being, cultivate compassionate action and resilience, and provide stress reduction training and life skills for all grades, staff, and parents in school communities.
+Workshops are specialized to audience.
+Programs include: The Mindful Edge (Stress Management and Life Strategies for Teens), SMARTeducation (Stress Management and Resiliency Techniques) for Educators, SHSM certificate for Health and Wellness; and, Mindful Parenting. |

-|SEE Change Magazine||History of Social Change Workshops||These distinctive workshops develop students' appreciation for Canada’s unique struggles for social justice and the rights and freedoms we enjoy, while sharpening their storytelling skills.
-Leveraging the History of Social Change Multimedia Project (digital stories and ebook documenting social movements and key players), sponsored by Heritage Canada, and other online sources, these workshops will demonstrate how our lives were transformed by social movements and their key players.
-They each feature a renowned. living Canadian figure of a social movement who will share their personal story.
-The facilitator (a veteran journalist) will then provide a lesson in journalism before leading the class through an interactive activity.
-By the end of the workshop, students have honed their verbal and written communication skills, developed their capacity for advocacy and gained a deeper grasp of social issues in Canadian history and their impact on present day.|
+|Elisa Birnbaum||SEE Change Magazine_History of Social Change Workshops||These distinctive workshops develop students' appreciation for Canada’s unique struggles for social justice and the rights and freedoms we enjoy, while sharpening their literacy and storytelling skills.
+Leveraging the History of Social Change Multimedia Project (digital stories and e-book documenting social movements and key players), sponsored by Heritage Canada, and other online sources, these workshops will demonstrate how our lives were transformed by social movements and their key players.
+The facilitator (a veteran journalist) will provide a lesson in journalism before leading the class through an interactive activity.
+By the end of the workshop, students have honed their literacy and verbal and written communication skills, developed their capacity for advocacy and gained a deeper grasp of social issues in Canadian history and their impact on present day.|

 |dancED Movement Project||Dancing Toward Confidence, Creativity and Self-expression||These dance workshops are facilitated by professional dancers to provide an opportunity for students to unleash their creative potential.
 Three main programs are Hip-Hop, multidiscipline and dance and theatre.
 Through choreographic sequences and improvisational techniques, students explore rhythm, physicality, movement and spatial and emotional awareness.
 Students not only enhance their dance technique and repertoire but also experience the process of creating their own steps and developing a performance from start to finish culminating in a showcase for their peers and/or community. |

-|Theatre Direct Canada||In the Centre of it All||Theatre workshops whereby students explore stories, rehearse roles and join in alongside professional actors in performance.
+|Theatre Direct||In the Centre of it All||Theatre workshops whereby students explore stories, rehearse roles and join in alongside professional actors in performance.
 Theatre productions are also available, and each year feature a different theme and focus for students.
 The list of current productions for the year can be viewed at www.theatredirect.ca.|

 |Kick Start Arts Society||Kick Start Arts Workshops||The workshops engage students to create multi-disciplinary arts projects and initiatives.
 Skilled artist-educators bring the arts to life and work with students to deepen their critical thinking, literacy, creative and collaborative skills and build a stronger sense of community.
 Workshops are crafted to nurture the development of The Arts expectations (drama, dance, music, media, visual art, literary arts) found in the curriculum, while creating an opportunity for fun and meaningful arts immersion.
 Professional learning sessions available for staff interested in arts-based learning.|

-|Green Communities Canada||School Traffic Management||The School Traffic Management program will provide assistance to select elementary schools that are experiencing traffic congestion and traffic safety concerns on and around their school site.
-Schools will work with a facilitator who will investigate and respond to traffic related concerns and provide traffic management support.
-The program will offer solutions to identified safety concerns and schools will receive a comprehensive School Action Plan, Routes to School map and other strategies and tools to provide students and families with safe routes and active transportation options.
+|Green Communities Association||School Traffic Safety||The School Traffic Safety program provides assistance to select schools that are experiencing traffic congestion and traffic safety concerns on and around their school site.
+Select schools work with a facilitator who investigates and responds to traffic related concerns and provide traffic safety support.
+The program offers workable solutions to identified safety concerns and schools receive a comprehensive School Action Plan, Routes to School map and other strategies and tools to provide students and families with information about safe routes and active transportation options.

-The School Traffic Management program applies a comprehensive approach to traffic management by engaging a wide-range of stakeholders that include the school board, municipal transportation planners and engineers, public health, police, parents, students and school staff, workable solutions are found.
-The Program supports TDSB’s Charter for Active, Safe and Sustainable Transportation and Implementation Plan.|
+The School Traffic Safety program applies a comprehensive approach to traffic safety management.
+By engaging a wide-range of stakeholders that include the school board, municipal transportation planners and engineers, public health, police, parents, students and school staff, workable solutions are found.
+The program supports TDSB’s Charter for Active, Safe and Sustainable Transportation and Implementation Plan.|

-|Right To Play Canada||PLAY Program (Concrete Warriors)||The Promoting Life-skills in Aboriginal Youth (PLAY) program is designed to provide Aboriginal/Indigenous children and youth access to high-quality programs that use play to build and enhance their life-skills to make a difference in their own lives and the lives of others.
+|Right To Play International||Virtual PLAY Program (Concrete Warriors)||The Promoting Life-skills in Aboriginal Youth (PLAY) program is designed to provide Aboriginal/Indigenous children and youth access to high-quality educational programs that use play and arts to build and enhance their life-skills to make a difference in their own lives and the lives of others.
 While the basis of the programs are designed by child development and educational experts, all are adapted and modified in consultation with children, youth, parents, and Elders of PLAY’s First Nations, Métis and Inuit partners.
 Session topics include: youth leadership workshops, arts-based programming, sport and recreational activities.|

 |TAIBU Community Health Centre||The PLUG Project||The project focuses on violence prevention and developing conflict mediation skills for student success especially for Black and/or marginalized students.
 Through workshops, students learn how to resolve conflict in a variety of scenarios, develop techniques that de-escalate a situation, work on anger management, and develop strategies for better communication.
 Parent workshops are available to better support their child.|